goforj/collection/README.md

 - `ToMapKV` provides a convenience for `Pair[K,V]`

 This makes transitions between unordered and ordered data visible and honest.

+### Behavior semantics

+Each method declares how it interacts with the collection:

+- **readonly** – reads data only, returns a derived value
+- **immutable** – returns a new collection, original unchanged
+- **mutable** – modifies the collection in place

+Annotations describe **observable behavior**, not implementation details.

 # 📦 Installation